Bald Taper Fade Haircuts

 Side view of short curly textured hair with burst skin bald taper fade

-For men who want an edge without losing shape, the burst fade delivers controlled contrast.
-The fade curves naturally around the ear and tapers down to the skin, creating a clean yet dynamic outline.
-It’s often called the “South of France” style — a favorite among men with curly or wavy hair.
-It’s quite similar in concept to the burst taper fade haircut, but the bald finish gives it more precision.
+For an edge without losing shape, the burst fade gives controlled contrast.
+The fade curves naturally around the ear and tapers down to the skin for a clean but dynamic outline — sometimes called the “South of France” style, and a favourite on curly or wavy hair.
+It’s close to our burst taper fade, but the bald finish gives it more precision.

-The bald taper fade version of this cut keeps the corners darker for a smoother transition, making it ideal for longer face shapes or high cheekbones.
-It works especially well for black men who like defined blends that still show texture.
-Use matte clay to maintain the natural curls while keeping the fade crisp.
+The bald version keeps the corners darker for a smoother transition, which suits longer faces or high cheekbones.
+It works especially well on coily hair that likes a defined blend with visible texture.
+Use a matte clay to keep the curls natural while the fade stays crisp.

 Drop Skin Bald Taper Fade